johndylanaudio/johndylanaudio.github.io/store.md

 ## Music

 We currently have the following music releases for sale.
-Bandcamp downloads include HD audio 24-bit FLAC files.

 {% for release in site.data.appearances %}<a href="/releases/{{ release.id }}">{{ release.title }}</a><br/>{% endfor %}